 If walking five days a week seems a bit daunting, another approach to starting your portly pooch on an exercise program is to take a 30-minute walk three times a week for the first month.
 You and your dog can adjust to the increased activity, gradually increasing your pace and time as you both feel stronger.
 Your goal will be to work up to a 30-minute walk five to seven days a week.

 RELATED POST: Overweight?
 Big Boned?
 How’s a Dog Owner to Know?

 If your dog has been inactive for a long time or is obese, consider starting with 5-minute walks.
 By starting slowly, you’ll give your dog (and you) a chance to adapt to an exercise routine while building muscle strength and stamina.
 These short walks should be more than a stroll with frequent stops to check out different scents.
 It should feel like a brisk walk and you should break into a light sweat.
 From there, your goal will be to work up to a brisk 10- to 20-minute walk once or twice a day.

 For overweight or obese dogs with limited mobility, you should talk with your veterinarian about options such as physical therapy or rehabilitation and low-impact exercise alternatives such as swimming or walking on an underwater treadmill.

 A few other things to consider

-Some additional tips for getting your dog to move more and track his progress are:
+Some additional tips for getting your dog to move more and track their progress are:

-- Move the food bowl upstairs or downstairs, changing its location frequently so your dog has to walk to get to his food.
+- Move the food bowl upstairs or downstairs, changing its location frequently so your dog has to walk to get to their food.

 - Use play sessions and walks as rewards for good behavior instead of treats.